canonical/certification-docs/Self-Test_Guide.rst

 --------------------------

 Sometimes a node fails to deploy.
 When this happens, check the installation output on the node's MAAS page.
-(With MAAS 2.3, click the Logs tab and ensure that Installation Output is selected in the selector on the left of the screen.)
-Often, a clue to the nature of the problm appears near the end of that output.
+(Click the Logs tab and ensure that Installation Output is selected in the selector on the left of the screen.)
+Often, a clue to the nature of the problem appears near the end of that output.
 If you don't spot anything obvious, copy that output into a file and send it to the Server Certification Team.